webplatformco/project-class-partials/README.md

 Instead of enumerating individual proposals, it may be useful to first explore the different design decisions separately.
 These fundamental decisions can be combined in different ways to produce a much larger number of proposals.

-### 1. Are mixins syntactically distinct from classes?
+### 1. Are partials syntactically distinct from classes?

-It seems clear that mixins should follow a similar syntax to classes, but how similar?
+It seems clear that partials should follow a similar syntax to classes, but how similar?
-Are mixins just classes that can be repurposed, or syntactically distinct constructs that share a lot with classes?
+Are partials just classes that can be repurposed, or syntactically distinct constructs that share a lot with classes?

-On one side of the spectrum, mixins could even be defined as **regular classes with their own inheritance chain** that can even be used independently.
+On one side of the spectrum, partials could even be defined as **regular classes with their own inheritance chain** that can even be used independently.
 For example,

 ```js